If you are a Chase Freedom or Chase Freedom Unlimited cardholder, you may soon notice some major changes coming your way.

 2. Signups for the Chase Freedom Card Soon Will Be Discontinued

 This was not explicitly stated in Chase’s recent announcement, but Team Clark reached out to confirm this information.

 New signups for the Chase Freedom card will be discontinued in the days leading up to the announced Sept.
 15 changes.

 Chase told Team Clark that existing cardholders will have the option either to keep their current credit card or move over to the new Freedom Flex credit card (more on that later).
 The rotating 5% cash back categories the Freedom card is known for will continue on schedule with the new credit card if members choose to switch.

-The Freedom card recently offered 5% cash back on grocery store purchases in the first year of membership (up to $12,000 spent), so some members may have an incentive to hold on to that card as long as Chase will let them.
+The Freedom card recently offered 5% cash back on grocery store purchases, excluding Target and Walmart, in the first year of membership (up to $12,000 spent), so some members may have an incentive to hold on to that card as long as Chase will let them.